The Ilona Massey Show

 The Ilona Massey Show is a DuMont Television Network variety show hosted by actress Ilona Massey and featuring musician Irving Fields.
 Massey sang on a set built to resemble a nightclub.
-The show aired Mondays from November 1, 1954, to January 3, 1955, for a total of 10 episodes.
+The show aired Mondays from November 1, 1954, to January 3, 1955, for a total of ten episodes.

-The show initally was broadcast on Mondays from 8 to 8:30 p.m.
+The show initially was broadcast on Mondays from 8 to 8:30 p.m.
 Eastern Time.
 In January 1955 it was moved to Wednesdays from 8:30 to 9 p.m.
 E. T.

 George Paley was the show's first producer and writer; he was replaced by Sherry Cloth in December 1954.
 Pat Fay was the director.

 Episode status

 As with many DuMont series, no episodes are known to exist.

 Critical response

 A review of the premiere episode in the trade publication Variety said that the show "would be palatable for 15-minute dosages" but that in the existing half-hour format it was "stretched to the point of monotony".